-In the spring of 2014, the ebb revealed an orgiastic scene.
+In the spring of 2014, the ebb revealed an orgiastic scene (above).
 Pretty much every nook and cranny was a sight of purple and orange.
-But trouble was brewing.
+But trouble was brewing (below).

-These look like they could be wasting syndrome symptoms.
-There were a few other examples of poor looking Pisater, but they were in the minority.
+These examples look like wasting syndrome symptoms.
+There were a few other poor looking Pisater around in May 2014, but they were the minority.

 By June 2014, there were still plenty of Pisaster, but they were less abundant, apparently, than just a month earlier.
 The unmistakeable signature of the wasting syndrome wasn’t hard to find.

 After a long dark winter I couldn’t wait to find out how Pisaster was doing.
-Less than a month ago, in April, I was finally able to go see for myself.
-I found plenty of Pisaster and a most of them were looking good; but not all of them.
+In April I found plenty of Pisaster and a most of them were looking good, but not all of them.

-That’s pretty much the progression of the most recent bout of sea star wasting syndrome, from April 2013, up to April 2015, at a single northern Oregon site.
+That’s the progression of the most recent bout of sea star wasting syndrome, from April 2013, up to April 2015, at a single northern Oregon site.
 It seems consistent with what I’ve seen at other rocky areas in northern Oregon.
 I think I’m safe saying the wasting syndrome is still killing adult Pisaster, and that a good proportion of survivors to date seem, superficially, to be in pretty good shape.
 I also believe it’s safe to say that the syndrome has noticeably knocked back the intertidal abundance of Pisaster ochreaceus compared to the spring of 2013 – but by how much?
-I think the following sequence of photos gives a realistic impression of relative abundance over time.

 When I’m poking around the rocky intertidal, I’m mostly just taking photos and trying to identify marine algae and invertebrates.
 Now, with wasting syndrome, I’m curious to find out if I’m going to see any changes.
 Will this diverse ecosystem become more homogeneous – a world of mussels, perhaps?
 Will I start to see some changes in abundance, or maybe even some different species?

 The tide pool above has seen little starfish action over the last year.
-Do you see any changes?
+Do you see any changes between 2014 and 2015?
 At small scales like this, it will be interesting to see who moves out and who moves in under sea star wasting syndrome.
 Somebody has moved in, it seems.

-See that purple, spiny creature just above and to the right of center?
+See the purple spiny creature just above and to the right of center?
 That’s the purple sea urchin, Strongylocentrotus purpuratus.
 I pretty much never saw them on the rocks featured here, until this year.
-An effect of wasting syndrome, or just a coincidence?
+An effect of wasting syndrome, or coincidence?
 If it’s an effect of the wasting syndrome, is it a Pisaster effect?
-In this neck of the woods people always say the sunflower star, Pycnopodia helianthoides is an urchin predator.
+In this neck of the woods people say the sunflower star, Pycnopodia helianthoides is the urchin predator.
 If Pycnopodia have been reduced by wasting syndrome, as most accounts suggest, then maybe what I’m seeing is a result of predator-prey relations in the subtidal, where Pycnopodia rules.

 On scales bigger than the tide pool, what can we expect under a sustained period of starfish suppression?